fenhl/magic-set-generator/README.md

     * `json-to-mse` won't check for self-updates, even in `--verbose` mode.
     * It won't attempt to download the card database.
 Instead, if `--db` isn't given, it expects a local copy of [the Lore Seeker repository](https://github.com/fenhl/lore-seeker).
 See `--db` for details.
     * It won't attempt to use [Lore Seeker](https://lore-seeker.cards/) for syntax queries (arguments starting with `=`).
 Instead, `find_cards` is required if any queries are performed.
 See `--find-cards` for details.
-* **(NYI)** `--plane-templates=<templates>`: Specify which templates to use for planes and, as a comma-separated list of any number of the following.
-The default is `plane`.
+* **(NYI)** `--plane-templates=<templates>`: Specify which templates to use for planes and phenomena, as a comma-separated list of any number of the following.
+The default is `large`.
 If multiple templates are specified, each plane and phenomenon card will appear multiple times in the set file.
     * `large`: The default Planechase template.
     * `mini`: A smaller version of the Planechase template, same size as regular cards.
 Very small text.
     * `basic`: The default template for regular cards.
 * `--schemes-output=<path>`: Save schemes to a separate MSE set file at the specified path.
+Any existing file at that path will be deleted!
 By default, these cards are not rendered using a correct oversized template, use this option to fix this.
 * `--[no-]scryfall-images[=<path>]`: See [Image handling](#image-handling).
 * `--set-code=<code>`: The set code of the generated set.
 Defaults to `PROXY`.
 * `--update`: Attempt to update `json-to-mse` to the latest version instead of doing anything else.
 * `--vanguards-output=<path>`: Save vanguards to a separate MSE set file at the specified path.
+Any existing file at that path will be deleted!
 By default, these cards are not rendered using the correct oversized template, use this option to fix this.
 * `--version`: Print version information instead of doing anything else.